The Diocese of Ohio is part of the worldwide Anglican Communion represented in the United States by The Episcopal Church.

 The Episcopal Church of Ohio ministers in our Church and in our communities in many inspiring ways.

-It was a great opportunity for people to come together from across the diocese and become engaged and inspired with ideas and information to help us move forward into the future together.
+It continues to be an opportunity for people to come together from across the diocese and become engaged and inspired with ideas and information to help us move forward into the future together.

 Resources for clergy and lay leaders.

 Designate a Gift to Your Parish or the Diocese